custom-components/ble_monitor/README.md

 - Alternatively, you can install it manually.
 Just copy paste the content of the `ble_monitor/custom_components` folder in your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/ble_monitor/sensor.py`.

-**3. Remove build-in mitemp_bt:**

-- Remove the standard `mitemp_bt` integration from your configuration, as it will be replaced by this new component.
-Using them at the same time, might cause issues, especially when you only have one Bluetooth adapter and both components use the same adapter.

-**4. Add your sensors to the MiHome app if you haven’t already.**
+**3. Add your sensors to the MiHome app if you haven’t already.**

 Many Xiaomi ecosystem sensors (maybe all) do not broadcasts BLE advertisements containing useful data until they have gone through the "pairing" process in the MiHome app.
 The encryption key is also (re)set when adding the sensor to the MiHome app, so do this first.

-**5. Add the integration to your configuration.yaml file (see [below](#configuration))**
+**4. Add the integration to your configuration.yaml file (see [below](#configuration))**

-**6. Restart Home Assistant:**
+**5. Restart Home Assistant:**

 - A restart is required to load the configuration.
 After a few minutes, the sensors should be added to your Home Assistant automatically (at least one [period](#period) required).

 ## CONFIGURATION